How to Start a Craft Business

 Because so many craft businesses are often microbusinesses or are run as hobby businesses, it’s difficult to get comprehensive data on the number of businesses in existence.
 However, a look at Etsy can give us a sense of some of the craft industry.
 Wunderlabel states that Etsy has approximately 2.1 million sellers.
 Of those sellers, 87% are women, and 90% of sellers own their own business.
 While craft businesses can bring in full-time income, 81% of Etsy sellers anticipate that they’ll only earn supplemental income with their businesses.
 Etsy businesses contribute an average of 12% to a household’s income.
 However, the largest Etsy businesses have gross sales of $290,000 and are staffed by an average of three employees.

 Many trends shape the crafting industry.
 The Craft Industry Alliance notes that trends tend to involve popular colors that can frequently change.
 For 2020, expect to see more classic blues and chartreuses.
 These colors may be present in everything from garments to household elements to logos.

 Like so many industries, crafting is also becoming more eco-friendly.
 This trend is evident in the use of natural dyes and secondhand materials and the popularity of mending to reduce textile waste.

 Certain crafts have also gained recent popularity.
 Stained glass is a highly trendy craft, and embroidery and other customization crafts continue to be popular.
 Digital and machine crafting is also becoming more common, thanks to the availability of more affordable 3D printers and laser cutters.

 Even the wellness industry is affecting the craft industry.
 With an increased focus on self-care, crafters create products for relaxation and pampering, like bath salts, bath bombs, and soaps.

 A craft business’ target market will partially depend on the types of products it produces.
-Target markets may be homeowners looking for creative décor ideas, professionals or parents who want to indulge in some self-care with quality bath products, adults looking for a special gift for a wedding, bridal shower, or birthday more.
+Target markets may be homeowners looking for creative décor ideas, professionals or parents who want to indulge in some self-care with quality bath products, adults looking for a special gift for a wedding, bridal shower, birthdays, and more.